AminoffZ/catonaut/README.md

 ## The Popup

 You can modify the popup just like you would modify an Astro app.
 You can start by modifying the src/pages/index.astro file.
+When starting, there is a Placeholder component inside the body that you can modify at src/components/Placeholder.astro or remove.

 ### Changing the icon